YABIJIONG/FYP/README.md

 This project focuses on feature extraction and classification using different combinations of models and algorithms.
 Each script in the repository is designed to preprocess data, apply normalization, and conduct clustering or classification:

-1. **Clip+Guassian.py**: Utilizes the CLIP model for feature extraction.
-After feature extraction, it standardizes the features to fit a Gaussian distribution (z-score normalization) and classifies the data using the Naive Bayes algorithm.
+**Clip+Guassian.py**: Feature extraction using Clip model.
+After feature extraction, Gaussian model was used to classify the data.
-2. **Clip+Kmeans.py**: Employs the CLIP model for feature extraction, followed by clustering using K-means.
+2. **Clip+Kmeans.py**: Clip model is used for feature extraction, and then K-means is used to classify the data.
-3. **dino+Guassian.py**: Uses the DINO model for feature extraction, normalizes the features to a Gaussian distribution, and classifies using the Naive Bayes algorithm.
+3. **dino+Guassian.py**: dino model was used for feature extraction and Gaussian model for classification.
-4. **dino+k-means.py**: Applies the DINO model for feature extraction and performs clustering using K-means.
+4. **dino+ K-means. py**: dino model was used for feature extraction and K-means for classification.

 ## Requirements